Former US President Donald Trump launches 'TRUTH' social media platform - ExBulletin

 The deal values Trump Media & Technology Group at $ 875 million, including debt, according to the press release.

-Reporting by Dan Whitcomb in Los Angeles, Steve Holland and Mohammad Zargham in Washington and Greg Roumeliotis in New York Editing by Gerry Doyle
+(Reporting by Dan Whitcomb in Los Angeles, Steve Holland and Mohammad Zargham in Washington and Greg Roumeliotis in New York, edited by Gerry Doyle)

 Sources